 The FAA considers this AD interim action.
-The investigation into the two recent failures on the PW PW1524G-3 model turbofan engines is on-going and the FAA may pursue further rulemaking action at a later date.
+The investigation into the failures on the PW PW1524G model turbofan engines is on-going and the FAA may pursue further rulemaking action at a later date.

-Justification for Immediate Adoption and Determination of the Effective Date
+FAA's Justification and Determination of the Effective Date